What is the legacy you will leave behind?

 Jesus tried to tell his followers that through a parable.

+If you have a Bible or a Bible app on your phone, would you please turn to Luke 12 beginning with verse 16.
+Luke 12:16.
 In this story, there are literally thousands of people trying to listen to what Jesus has to say.
 Luke doesn’t tell us and he probably didn’t know how many of those people were actually followers of Christ and how many were just there to be with the “in crowd.”
 Jesus is the greatest show in town!
 This guy is performing downright miracles!
 At any time, he might heal a sick child or turn water into wine or bring someone back from the dead.
 Who knows what might happen next?
 So there are thousands crowded around and hoping to be part of history and from out of the crowd, one guy shouts, “Jesus, tell my brother to divide the inheritance with me.”
 Back in Jesus’ time, if you were the firstborn male, you received a double portion of the inheritance and in all likelihood this guy wasn’t the firstborn.
 So instead of answering him directly, Jesus tells him this parable.

 And he told them this parable: “The ground of a certain rich man yielded an abundant harvest.
 17 He thought to himself, ‘What shall I do?
 I have no place to store my crops.’